 Amazon Cons – have to closely identify the seller to prevent scams and fakes.
 Warranties might not be as long as buying directly from manufacturer or AD.

 Department Stores and Big Box Retailers

 Department stores are an often-overlooked source for great watch sales, especially when combined with coupons or charge card benefits (if they apply).
-Especially around the Black Friday shopping season, don’t be hesitant to check out Macy’s, Kohls, JC Penny, Costco, Walmart or Best Buy (those last three especially for deals on smart watches).
+Especially around the Black Friday shopping season, don’t be hesitant to check out Macy’s, Kohls, JC Penny, Costco, Walmart or Best Buy.
+For example, Walmart sells Casio & Timex, which are great brands for starter watches.
 These stores often have the clout to command sales from watch companies and combined with all the other benefits they offer, can give you a good deal.
-They usually also carry a lot of fashion watches, so if you’re in the market for one of those, you’ll find the best prices here.
+They usually also carry a lot of fashion watches, so if you’re in the market for one of those, you’ll find the best prices there on sale day.

 Another benefit of the big box stores over other online retailers like Amazon is that there is usually one in your area, meaning you can go check out a watch in person and then wait for a sale to come along on the one you want.
 That can be an advantage if you’re shopping for a gift or a first watch and don’t know sizes and how they look on the wrist.
 You can try it on in person and then buy when it’s cheap.

 Pros – Good sales, especially on fashion watches.
 Can check out in store and then wait for the best price.

 Cons – Don’t usually carry a wide range of watches, and some watch brands are unique to each store; a lot of coupons exclude watches.